Skip main navigation

 Breaks and Meal Periods

-Can an employer require an employee to take a break?
+Can my employer make me take a break?

 Yes.
-Employers have the ability to schedule employees as they see fit.
-Studies have shown that breaks increase productivity and stimulate mental focus.
+Employers can schedule employees as they see fit.

 For more information